AJLeuer/GHelper/ReadMe.md

 * `C:\ProgramData\LGHUB\depots\73248\core\applications` is where most of the image files served from `localhost` appear to be stored.
 * `C:\ProgramData\LGHUB\current.json` may hold the list of images available to be served locally.
 It's possible it'll have to be edited to allow adding new images.
-* Alternatively, for custom games with custom poster images G HUB also seems to take the approach of serializing entire image files into strings and sticking that data into its JSON.
+* Alternatively, for custom games with custom poster images G HUB also seems to take the approach of serializing entire image files into base64 strings and sticking that data into its JSON.
 So we may also be able to try this approach.

+##### Todos
+* U̶n̶i̶f̶y̶ ̶d̶i̶s̶p̶l̶a̶y̶ ̶o̶f̶ ̶p̶o̶s̶t̶e̶r̶ ̶i̶m̶a̶g̶e̶ ̶l̶o̶c̶a̶t̶i̶o̶n̶ ̶f̶o̶r̶ ̶b̶o̶t̶h̶ ̶s̶t̶a̶n̶d̶a̶r̶d̶ ̶a̶n̶d̶ ̶c̶u̶s̶t̶o̶m̶ ̶a̶p̶p̶l̶i̶c̶a̶t̶i̶o̶n̶s̶
+  - Done
+* Ensure one profile of an application is always active when user changes "Active" state of a profile
+* Implement setting custom poster images